 “A real democracy is not universal suffrage.
 Unless there is an ongoing dialogue between the governors and the governed, unless the governed can make their opinions and desires understood, and unless one has accountability on the part of the governing body, there is no true democracy.” -Alice Shalvi, Israeli feminist and activist.
 Join a dynamic discussion moderated by J.J.
 Goldberg (Editor-at-large, The Forward), with Rabbi Jill Jacob (Rabbis for Human Rights, NA), Ali Haider (Sikkuy), and Yael Berda (author, human rights lawyer, doctoral candidate at Princeton University), to address the challenges facing Israeli society and Israeli democracy today.
 Engage in a lively conversation with the panelists about the limits of a Jewish democracy, issues of separation and segregation in Israel, the growing tensions between Jewish and Arab Israelis, and the ever-changing Israel-Diaspora relationship.
 Light dinner will be served.

+The New York Blood Center needs close to 2,000 people a day to roll up their sleeves and give the gift of life.
+Please donate blood at The JCC during the Other Israel Film Festival.
 The blood drive is a part of the Blood Relations project, which seeks to provide a catalyst for dialogue by demonstrating peoples’ shared humanity through the common bond of blood.
 It is based around a simple, yet confronting question: Could you hurt someone who had your blood running through their veins?

 Join us for a festive Opening Night Gala, featuring remarks by Emmy, Tony, and Golden Globe Awards winner Mandy Patinkin, and the NY Premiere of SHARQIYA, followed by an exclusive reception with filmmakers and special guests.